-The ANP/GNP and FNP concentrations meet the competencies outlined by the National Organization of Nurse Practitioners (NONPF).
+The ANP/GNP and FNP concentrations meet the competencies outlined by the National Organization of Nurse Practitioners (NONPF) and the American Association of Colleges of Nursing (AACN).
 Students complete more than 500 contact practicum hours required for certification in their specialty areas by the American Nurses Credentialing Center (ANCC).

 The leadership options are either the Clinical Nurse Leader (CNL) or Nurse Administrator (NA) concentration.
 In the CNL role, students are prepared to provide leadership in providing direct clinical care.
 The Nurse Administrator concentration prepares graduates to assume management positions within health care organizations.
 Students are admitted for full-time or part-time study.
 Full-time students can complete the options in four full-time academic semesters.
 The CNL option is designed to meet the competencies established by the American Association of Colleges of Nursing (AACN); and the Nurse Administrator, the competencies established by the American Organization of Nurse Executives (AONE).
+Students complete 500 hours of practicum experience.